impactasaurus/landing/data/blog/2018-12-03--vanity-metrics/index.md

 ---
-title: "Vanity metrics in social\_impact"
+title: Avoiding misleading vanity metrics to drive improvements
 createdDate: '2018-12-03'
-updatedDate: '2018-12-30'
+updatedDate: '2019-01-04'
 author: Dan R
 tags:
-  - outcomes
+  - impact
 image: abacus-addition-arithmetic-1019470.jpg
 draft: false
 ---

+Sure, most charities measure social impact to attract funding.
+But it can also be a driver for positive change in your charity.
+To unlock this potential, you must measure the right metrics.

-Impact is often seen as a counting game.
+Social impact is often seen as a counting game.
 Many charities have impact reports full of quantities: the number of interventions, the number of workshops conducted and the amount of donations received.
 The startup world has a term for such stats - vanity metrics.
-Vanity metrics, in business, cover things like website views, downloads and registered users.
-On their own, these numbers do not represent impact, merely the activity and interest the company is receiving.
-As you can guess from the name, they are often used to present the illusion of progress, but don't correlate with business success.

-Actionable metrics, on the other hand, are metrics which convey how a business is performing.
-Conversion and retention rates are a good example, they explain how successful the business is being in terms of gaining new customers and keeping them - both of which are highly correlated with business success.

-Combined, vanity and actionable metrics demonstrate how much impact a company is achieving.
+Vanity metrics, might make you feel good, but they don’t offer clear guidance for what to do.

+Say you performed 100 workshops last year, now what?
+Do you know that the workshops produced the desired results?
+How can you improve the workshops?
+Does performing more workshops achieve your organisation's long term goals?

+To assess change, you must first understand how well the goals of your organisation are being achieved.
+Remember, change is not always beneficial, without monitoring your performance, a change could be detrimental.
+Once performance monitoring is available, changes can be made and their effect on your performance observed.
+Metrics which tie actions to observed results are called actionable metrics.
+To improve as an organisation, you must measure actionable metrics related to the organisation's goals.

 * * *

+Social impact is typically made up from two components, outputs and outcomes.

+_Outputs_ detail what your charity has done or produced.
+For example, how many interventions or workshops you have conducted.
+Outputs are easy to measure and are important in understanding your impact as they describe your reach.
+However, they are not ideal for learning and improvement as they rarely relate to your goals.
+I have yet to meet a charity whose goal was to run workshops, they are just the chosen medium for achieving their desired social change.
+Does increasing the number of workshops you run a year improve your charity?
+It may increase your reach, but it does not help inform and measure change.
-Vanity and actionable metrics also apply to charities and the measurement of social impact.
+Outputs are the vanity metrics of social impact.

-The counts I described at the start of this post are called _outputs_.
-They detail what your charity has done or produced.
-These are the vanity metrics of social impact.
-Don't get me wrong, these numbers are a key component to understanding your impact, but they are only one half of the puzzle.
-On their own, they merely state what you, as an organisation, have done.
-Running 20 workshops or engaging with 2000 individuals does not, in itself, mean you had an impact.

-_Outcomes_ are the actionable metrics of the social impact world.
-They describe how successful you were.
-As an example, an actionable metric may explain if you improved a beneficiary's well-being, or their skills.
-Actionable metrics get to the core of how well your service is performing.

-Similarly to the business world, to understand impact, outcomes and outputs must be considered together.
-By combining, you can describe how many people you affect and the success of your intervention.

-* * *

-Let's talk around an example.

-Consider a charity trying to reduce childhood obesity.
-The charity may decide to tackle the issue by giving lessons to children about healthy eating.

-The number of lessons conducted is the output of the charity.
-Measuring output is as simple as counting the lessons given.

-The charity's goal is to reduce the amount of childhood obesity, this is their desired outcome.
-To measure outcome, they could weigh the children when they conduct the lesson and 6 months later, the weight lost is the outcome of their intervention.

-If the lessons are not successful in reducing weight, no matter how many workshops the charity ran, they would never have an impact.
-Conversely, if the lesson lead to significant weight loss, but was only given to a single cohort of children, the charity would not have a large impact.

-Real impact is only realised if the lesson is given to many children and it is successful in reducing their weight.

-* * *

-Clearly, measuring outcomes is much harder than measuring outputs, but it is key to understanding your impact and to improving your service.
+_Outcomes_ describe the result of your organisation's efforts.
+For example, the improvements to a beneficiary's well-being as a result of your intervention.
+If the outcomes being measured relate to the organisation's goals, there is scope to learn and improve.
+There are many tools available to help define outcomes which contribute towards your goals.
+Theory of change is a popular tool, which maps from programs or initiatives, to outcomes and finally your long term goals.
+By following this process, improvements to your outcomes should mean you are improving your ability to achieve your goals.

+To be able to learn from your outcomes, you must understand what actions affect them.
+For example, if we introduce a new intervention, did it outperform the status quo?
+To be able to answer this, your outcome measurement and reporting tool must be capable of reporting on different segments of your data.
+Segments are a subset of your data which have similar attributes.
+In this example, we could segment our data based on the type of intervention, giving us an insight into how well each performed.
+With this capability, organisations can innovate quickly by trialing new approaches and assessing their performance.

+To improve as a sector, we must take a leaf from the startup world and focus on actionable metrics.
+In the case of social impact, measuring outcomes which are defined based on your goals is a great start.
+The next step is to make them actionable, by understanding how your actions affect your outcomes.

+Impactasaurus is a simple tool for outcome measuring and reporting.
+Data within Impactasaurus can be tagged, allowing reports to be generated for different segments.
-Impactasaurus was created to provide a simple solution to measuring your outcomes.
-If the complexity of measuring your outcomes has put you off in the past, [give us a go and see how easy it can be](/signup).
+If you would like to take the next step, [signup now](/signup) and see how easy it can be.